Caregivers, Family Members At Risk

 They also injected a similar amount of brain tissue into a second group of similarly bred mice, except in that group (the controls), the injected tissue came from someone who did not have Alzheimer’s disease.

-The results showed that none of the control mice went on to develop signs of Alzheimer’s, while all those injected with Alzheimer’s brain tissue developed plaques and other hallmarks of the disease.
+None of the control mice went on to develop Alzheimer’s disease, while those injected with Alzheimer’s brain tissue developed plaques and other hallmarks of the disease.

 “The accumulation of amyloid beta deposits increased progressively with the time after inoculation, and the [amyloid beta] lesions were observed in brain areas far from the injection site,” write the researchers.